 The Maryland Coalition Against Sexual Assault (MCASA) supports legislation that promotes justice for survivors of sexual violence, accountability for offenders, and protection for the general public.
 MCASA responds to policy questions and legislative initiatives throughout Maryland's legislative session (January-April).

-This bill prevents the government from requiring that hospitals share graphic, private details of sexual assault in order to be reimbursed, and ensures that reimbursement policies are based on current science.
+This bill will prevent the government from requiring that hospitals share graphic, private details of sexual assault in order to be reimbursed, and ensure that reimbursement policies are based on current science.
+The current policy of limiting collection of evidence to 120 hours after a rape has the potential of letting a sex offender escape prosecution because important evidence was not collected.
+The Maryland State Police will test cervical swabs in appropriate cases for up to 15 days after an assault; the state’s reimbursement policies should do the same.
 Lead sponsors: Delegate Sandy Bartlett and Senator Jeff Waldstreicher.

 Current law permits a survivor of human trafficking to vacate a conviction for prostitution when the underlying activity was caused by trafficking.
 This fails to include many other crimes that are related to trafficking, such as loitering, indecent exposure, and drug possession.
 This re-introduced bill will expand the types of crimes that a human trafficking survivor can seek to vacate.
 Lead sponsors: Senator Susan Lee and Delegate Vanessa Atterbeary.

-Continuing Course of Conduct – Child Sexual Abuse – SB129
+Statute of Limitations – Civil Child Sexual Abuse

 To view a PDF of the 2019 Legislative Priorities, click here.

 To view a PDF of the laws passed in 2018, click here.